flumeapp/help.flumeapp.com/views/profile/insights.md

 If you're viewing insights from a post, you'll be able to see Impressions, Reach and Engagement.
 Engagement includes the total number of unique Instagram accounts that liked, commented on or saved your post.

+You'll be able to see data on your posts and stories, regardless of the number of followers you have.
+However, Business Profiles on Instagram must have 100 or more followers in order to see demographic metrics like age and gender.

+Insights on your stories will only start being tracked after you opt into tracking insights for your stories.
+To start tracking insights for your stories, you will need to tap the "Get Started" button when viewing your Insights on the official mobile Instagram app.

 ------